Dear Hilltop Families,

 This guidance is in accordance with current health orders from the California Department of Public Health (CDPH) and Contra Costa Health Services (CCHS) as of June 8, 2020.
 It is important to note that there will undoubtedly be continued community spread of COVID-19 well into the fall.
 The goal is to have practical recommendations in place to minimize risk while still allowing for in-class learning to resume.

-2. Plan to Address Positive COVID-19 Cases
+2. Plan to COVID-19 Symptoms While at School

 3. Injury and Illness Prevention Plan